FREQUENTLY ASKED QUESTIONS

 What time are lessons available?

 Lesson times vary for each school and venue.
-To see what lesson times are currently available at your school or at The Gap Health & Racquet Club please go to our website and select “Venues & Sessions”.
+To see what lesson times are currently available at your school or at The Gap Tennis Club please go to our website and select “Venues & Sessions”.

 Do you coach adults as well?